-The Minnesota Wild has placed forward Stephane Veilleux on waivers.
-If he clears, he'll be reassigned to Iowa, the club's American Hockey League affiliate.
+The Minnesota Wild has reassigned forward Stephane Veilleux to the Iowa Wild of the American Hockey League (AHL).

 The 32-year-old has collected two goals and 19 penalty minutes (PIM) in 27 games with Minnesota this season and 11 points (4-7=11) and 19 PIM in 27 games with Iowa.
 The 6-foot-1, 200-pound native of St. Georges de Beauce, Que., has recorded 103 points (48-55=103) and 336 PIM in 487 career NHL games with Minnesota, Tampa Bay and New Jersey.

 The Minnesota Wild skates in game action at Xcel Energy Center for the first time nearly a month and the club will welcome back a pair of players returning from injury.

 Curry, 30, was recalled by Minnesota on Feb.
 26 and did not appear in a game with the Wild.
 He is 7-5-2 with a 2.08 goals-against average (GAA) and a .935 save percentage (SV%) in 15 games with Iowa this season.
 The 5-foot-11, 185-pound netminder has also posted a 10-2-0 record, 2.66 GAA and .917 SV% in 13 games with the Orlando Solar Bears in the ECHL this season.

 Kampfer, 25, was recalled by Minnesota on Feb.
 24 and did not appear in a game with the Wild.
 He has collected 19 points (5-14=19) and 35 penalty minutes (PIM) in 49 games with Iowa this season.